8 Sustainable Thanksgiving Tips to Host the Perfect Holiday Spread

 8. Ask guests to bring their favorite reusable containers and send them home with leftovers

-Instead of buying plastic containers or plastic bags to send your guests home with, make it a point to ask your friends and family to bring their own reusable containers.
+Instead of buying plastic containers, plastic bags, aluminum foil or using plastic wrap to send your guests home with, make it a point to ask your friends and family to bring their own reusable containers.

 An added bonus is that none of your containers will get lost or forget to be returned 😉